- views

 Building on AstroCLIP’s capabilities, I set out to tackle a novel challenge: predicting galaxy k-corrections directly from galaxy images.
 K-corrections are critical for deriving intrinsic galaxy properties, but traditional methods are only able to provide gross estimates if spectroscopic data is not available.

-To my knowledge, this is the first approach to accurately predict k-corrections from galaxy images alone.
-My model achieved a $R^2$ score of 0.8 on a 200,000-galaxy dataset from DESI-EDR, surpassing the SOTA estimates calculated by Blanton's method.
-This project highlights the power of combining foundation models with tailored machine learning techniques and underscores the role of innovative ML solutions in advancing astrophysical research.
+To my knowledge, this is the first approach to accurately predict k-corrections from galaxy images.
+My model achieved a $R^2$ score of 0.87 on a 150,000-galaxy dataset from DESI-EDR, surpassing the SOTA estimates calculated by Blanton's method.

 Pasted image 20241115155237.png